algosup/2023-2024-project-3-virtual-processor-team-8/Documents/Technical-Specification.md

 ### 1.1.1 - Goals

 This project aims to develop a virtual processor[^1] and an interpreter[^2] for a custom assembly language[^3].
 Using only standard C[^4] libraries for wide compatibility, the primary goal is to design a minimal assembly language and build a C program interpreter capable of executing and error-checking assembly code.
-This solution is intended to serve educational purposes and software developers interested in low-level programming[^5] and processor emulation.
+This solution is intended to serve educational purposes and software developers interested in low-level programming[^5] and processor emulation[^6].
 The project combines technical innovation with practical application, focusing on creating a user-friendly and educational tool in the field of computer architecture.

 ### 1.1.2 - Objectives

 The project objectives are as follows:

-- Design a minimal assembly language with a sufficient set of instructions.
+- Design a minimal assembly language with a sufficient set of instructions[^7].
 - Develop an interpreter capable of executing assembly code.
 - Develop an interpreter capable of error-checking assembly code.
 - Make the interpreter user-friendly and easy to use.
-- Make the interpreter compatible with a wide range of operating systems.
+- Make the interpreter compatible with a wide range of operating systems[^8].

 ### 1.1.3 - Success Criteria